-Group A Total - 48 MW Group B Total - 112 MW Community Solar - 36 MW Community Solar - 84 MW Distributed Generation - 12 MW Distributed Generation - 28 MW which exceeds 20% of the awarded capacity in a given year's Equity Eligible Contractor block will have any projects that cause them to exceed the 20% capacity cap moved to become the first projects on the waitlist for the applicable group.
+Group A Total - 48 MW Group B Total - 112 MW Community Solar - 36 MW Community Solar - 84 MW Distributed Generation - 12 MW Distributed Generation - 28 MW

+• EEC Developer Cap - A 20% developer cap for any affiliated family of project developers for the Equity Eligible Contractor capacity will be applied across Group A and Group B separately, regardless of whether the category fills on the first day.
+Any affiliated family of project developers which exceeds 20% of the awarded capacity in a given year's Equity Eligible Contractor block will have any projects that cause them to exceed the 20% capacity cap moved to become the first projects on the waitlist for the applicable group.
 The Approved Vendor will have the opportunity to resize the project that causes them to exceed the 20% developer cap if there is enough remaining capacity within the 20% cap for a project to receive a REC Contract and not be waitlisted.
 The developer cap will reset at the commencement of each new Program Year, such that an Approved Vendor and its affiliates are only permitted to 20% of a block's capacity for a given Program Year.
 If an Approved Vendor (and its affiliates) have previously waitlisted projects that exceed the 20% cap, only those waitlisted projects that keep the Approved Vendor (and its affiliates) within that cap will be permitted to move forward.
 For projects subject to a developer cap, projects will be subject to the cap by the date/time that they are submitted to the Program, meaning there is no swapping permitted to reorder projects to fit into the 20% allowance.
-Subscriptions Aerose Traditional Community Solar and Community Drivon Community Solar Prejects